rcorre/jsonizer/README.md

 }
 ```

-The above could be deserialized by calling `extract!S` from a json object like:
+The above could be deserialized by calling `fromJSON!S` from a json object like:

 ```json
 { "x": 5, "f": 1.2 }